mieskolainen/icenet/_sources/notes/installation.rst.txt

 	source /vols/software/cuda/setup.sh 11.2.0

-This can be used with IC machines, however, is not needed with conda driven setup.
+This can be used with IC machines in principle, however, is not needed with Conda driven setup.

 Automated setup